 Fordítás isn’t as great as Tokaji Aszú.
-Nevertheless, it’s a delicious dessert wine with the typical sweet noble rot taste.
+Nevertheless, it is a delicious dessert wine with the typical sweet noble rot taste.

 How Dry Tokaji Is Made

-Most people connect Tokaji wines to sweetness, and for the most popular types, this is absolutely true.
+Most people connect Tokaji wines to sweetness, and this is absolutely true for the most popular types.
 However, not all of them are sweet, and even the sweet variations differ from each other in taste:

 - Aszú is a complex, well-balanced wine.
 It counters its sweetness with high acidity and offers flavors of citrus and tropical fruits, honey, nuts, coffee, or cocoa.
 You might also sense slightly spicy notes like clove, ginger, or saffron.

 - Essencia is even sweeter than Aszú.
-It’s creamy and thick, more like nectar or syrup, with aromas of peach, nectarine, orange, honey, and caramel.
+It is creamy and thick, more like nectar or syrup, with aromas of peach, nectarine, orange, honey, and caramel.
 Due to the production process, Essencia wines have a very low alcohol content of not more than 6%.

 - Szamorodni száraz wines are dry.
 They have a great balance of fresh acidity and rich aromas of nuts, dried fruits, or tobacco.
 Some taste similar to dry Sherry wines.

-- Szamorodni édes combines sweet flavors of citrus fruits, honey, and caramel with subtle acidity, but it isn’t as sweet as Aszú.
+- Szamorodni édes combines sweet flavors of citrus fruits, honey, and caramel with subtle acidity, but it is not as sweet as Aszú.
 Typically, it has an alcohol content of 12 to 14%.

 - Fordítás is a sweet Tokaji wine, too.
-It has similar characteristics as sweet Szamorodni: a great balance of sweetness and acidity with fruity, nutty, and floral notes.
+It has similar characteristics to sweet Szamorodni: a great balance of sweetness and acidity with fruity, nutty, and floral notes.

 - Dry Tokaji wines are light-bodied, fresh, and acidic when made in steel tanks.
 These types have bright aromas of green and citrus fruits.
 When aged in oak, they are bolder, with stronger nutty and spicy notes.